jmechnich/github2gitea/README.md

 ```

 Alternatively, configuration parameters can be set in a json-formatted
 file.

 Default search paths are
-`$HOME/.config/github2gitea/config.json` and `$PWD/config.json`.
-An
+    * `$HOME/.config/github2gitea/config.json`
+    * `$PWD/config.json`

-additional file path can be added using the `-c/--config-file` option.
+An additional file path can be added using the `-c/--config-file`
+option.